Going into business for yourself? How do you structure your step forward into the world of business?

 15th October 2021

 Whether it’s going into business on your own or with someone, it is very difficult to choose how you want to structure how you go into business.
 There is always the risk that something may go wrong.
-Below, Kyle Smith gives a quick guide to potential ways you could structure that step forward.*
+Below, we have a set out quick guide to potential ways you could structure that step forward.*

 It is important to note that there is a common misconception that a business is a company.
 A business is the physical trade that is carried out.
 For example, the supermarket you go for your weekly shop in may be owned and ran by a large company, but the actual business is the selling of items to the public.
 A business can be owned and ran in a number of different ways Below is a simple guide to some of the options.